-The “Brother Gardeners” was long-listed for the Samuel Johnson Prize 2008, the most prestigious non-fiction award in the UK and won the American Horticultural Society 2010 Book Award as well as the CBHL 2010 Annual Literature Award.
-“Founding Gardeners” was on the New York Times Best Seller List and praised there as ‘illuminating and engrossing’.
+The “Brother Gardeners” was long-listed for the Samuel Johnson Prize 2008, the most prestigious non-fiction award in the UK and won the American Horticultural Society 2010 Book Award.
+“Founding Gardeners” and 'The Invention of Nature" were both on the New York Times Best Seller List.

 'The Invention of Nature" has won more than 10 awards, including the Royal Society Science Book Award 2016, Costa Biography Award 2015, the Inaugural James Wright Award for Nature Writing 2016 (Kenyon Review in association with the Nature Conservancy) and the LA Times Book Prize 2016, as well as awards in Germany and Italy.

 It was selected by New York Times "10 Best Books of 2015".

 'The Invention of Nature" will be published in 25 countries.

 Her next book The Adventures of Alexander von Humboldt is a graphic novel about Humboldt's daring 5-year expedition through South America, illustrated by Lillian Melcher.
 It will be published in spring 2019 in the US, UK, Germany, the Netherlands, Spain and South America.